R a c h e l B e t e s h

-i am a nurse, gardener, and mother who writes poems– at a wooden desk in a 116-year-old house, with the window open. i am a graduate of brown university and the jefferson college of nursing. poetry is a practice, a surprise; a motion to lift up any given thing. it is always on my to-do list.
+I am a nurse, gardener, and mother who writes poems — at a wooden desk, in a 118-year-old house, with the window open.
+Poetry is a practice, a surprise, a motion to lift up any given thing; it is always on my to-do list.

 contact: rachel.betesh@gmail.com